Into a Stone-Faced Senate, Hawley Howls GOP’s First Challenge to Biden Win

 On Jan.
 6, the House and Senate will convene together to certify that Biden earned more Electoral College votes than Trump, at 306 to 232.
 During the count, objections must be submitted in writing for consideration.
 Lawmakers then have two hours — and no more — to weigh the objections in private or with remarks on the floor.
 Then, each body casts its vote on whether to uphold the objection or move on.
 The only way an objection succeeds, however, is if both the House and Senate agree to it.

-Republican Representative Adam Kinzinger of Illinois, who has opposed threats to challenge to election results stemming from inside his own party, offered a blistering critique of Senator Hawley.
+“Here, the people rule, and the people have spoken.
+Joe Biden got more than 7 million votes over President Trump and defeated him in the Electoral College — and with a margin there that Trump once described as a ‘landslide,’” the Maryland Democrat said.

+Another blistering critique of election challenges came from Republican Representative Adam Kinzinger of Illinois.

-“Internal monologue,” Kinzinger wrote of his fellow Republican on Twitter Wednesday afternoon. “‘I want to be President so I decided to try to get POTUS to tweet saying I’m great even though I know this isn’t going anywhere but hey… I’ll blame someone else when it fails.”
+“Internal monologue,” Kinzinger wrote of Hawley on Twitter Wednesday afternoon. “‘I want to be President so I decided to try to get POTUS to tweet saying I’m great even though I know this isn’t going anywhere but hey… I’ll blame someone else when it fails.”

-Senator Hawley did not return immediate request for comment.
+Senator Hawley did not return a request for comment.